-- concessions to services provided under the former home assist secure program - provision of on-demand bulky household item collection service - concessions, remissions or rebates for specific persons stated in a policy - any non-commercially driven concession or remission provided by resolution of Council - community services such as Clean Up Australia Day

-- waiver of disposal fees for charities, schools, clubs, and non-profit organisations that meet the conditions of Corporate Policy WST-003-P Waste Management and Resource Recovery Policy and the Exemption of Waste Disposal Fees at Council Recycling and Waste Centres Guideline - waiver of fees for disposal of asbestos, construction and demolition waste from the Bay Islands at Birkdale Recycling and Waste Centre - emergency disposal of debris from major catastrophes, e.g. storms/floods
+- concessions to services provided under the former home assist secure program - · provision of on-demand bulky household item collection service - concessions, remissions or rebates for specific persons stated in a policy - any non-commercially driven concession or remission provided by resolution of Council - community services such as Clean Up Australia Day - special audits and assessments outside commercial requirements - waiver of disposal fees for charities, schools, clubs, and non-profit organisations that meet the conditions of Corporate Policy WST-003-P Waste Management and Resource Recovery Policy and the Exemption of Waste Disposal Fees at Council Recycling and Waste Centres Guideline - waiver of fees for disposal of asbestos, construction and demolition waste from the Bay Islands at Birkdale recycling and waste centre - emergency disposal of debris from major catastrophes, for example storms and floods.

-CSOs for Council 2021-2022 are:
+CSOs for Council 2023-2024 are:

-Job Name Description of the nature of the CSO Budget Year 2021-2022 \$000 Clean Up Australia Day Acceptance of Clean Up Australia Day waste at transfer stations, provision of bulk waste bins and waste disposal for clean-up sites.
-2 Waste Disposal from Community Groups and Islands Disposal of construction and demolition waste originating from islands and not accepted at island recycling and waste centres; and waiving of disposal fees for community groups and not for profit organisations via Policy WST-003-P. 52 In-Home Waste, Recycling and Green Waste Collection Service In-Home wheelie bin collection services to residents who are unable to place their bin at the kerb for collection due to ill health, physical or mental capacity.
-85 Bulky Item Collection Service (Elderly & Disabled) Removal and disposal of bulky items and green waste to eligible elderly and disabled clients.
-25 164
+Job Name Description of the nature of the CSO Budget Year 1 2023-24 \$000 Clean Up Australia Day Acceptance of Clean Up Australia Day waste transfer stations, provision of bulk waste bins and waste disposal for clean-up sites.
+2 Waste Disposal from Community Groups and Islands Disposal of construction and demolition (C&D) waste originating from islands and not accepted at island waste transfer stations; and waiving of disposal fees for community groups and not for profit organisations.
+57 In-Home Waste, Recycling and Green Waste Collection Service In-Home wheelie bin collection services to residents who are unable to place their bin at the kerb for collection due to ill health, physical or mental capacity.
+104 Bulky Item Collection Service (Elderly & People with Disability) Removal and disposal of bulky items and green waste to eligible elderly and disabled clients.
+44 208